HTTP-RPC/Kilo/README.md

 vehicleAdapter.put("manufacturer", null); // throws
 ```

-Similarly, attempting to dynamically access an unspecified value will result in an `UnsupportedOperationException`:
+Similarly, attempting to dynamically access an invalid value will result in an `UnsupportedOperationException`:

 ```java
 vehicleAdapter.get("manufacturer"); // throws